lupyuen/lupyuen.github.io/src/pinedio2.md

 Which makes it an awesome gadget for __IoT Education__!

-(It looks like a __"Chonky PineTime"__, because it uses the same display and touch panel as PineTime!)
+(It looks like a __"Chonky PineTime"__, because it uses the same display and touch panel as PineTime)

 Today we shall run the open-source, community-supported [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/nuttx) (Real-Time Operating System) on PineDio Stack...